 Folic acid (folate) and pregnancy

-As well as a healthy diet, it is recommended that women planning a pregnancy take an additional 400mcg of folic acid each day for a month before and three months after conception.
+As well as a healthy diet, it is recommended that women planning a pregnancy take an additional 400 mcg of folic acid each day for a month before and three months after conception.
 This may be taken as a supplement or in the form of fortified foods (food to which folate has been added during production).
-Folate taken over this period can prevent up to seven out of 10 cases of neural tube defects.
+Folate taken over this period can prevent up to seven out of 10 cases of neural tube defects in the developing fetus.